uberFoo/dwarf/doc/src/introduction.md

 ## A brief story of dwarf

+> Caveat Emptor / Note Bene, etcetera
+>
+> This is very much a work in progress.
+> It's maybe at an alpha stage, but centainly not beta.
+> I don't honestly see very many breaking changes, but I can't promise anything.

 Dwarf started life as a DSLfor another project.
 I've had so much fun with it, I want to see if anyone else might find it generally useful.
 Not that it's quite ready for production.